z2ong/Analysis-on-2022-League-Pro-Match-Data/README.md

 ## Assessment of Missingness

 In the original dataframe, I believed there were columns of data that were NMAR.
-Specific to this assessment, however, I will only be analyzing golddiffat15, but it is important to note that many other columns shared the situation that golddiffat15 was under.
+Specific to this assessment, however, I will only be analyzing golddiffat15.
+I thought that it was not NMAR.
+It is important to note that not all other columns were similar to golddiffat15, but the ones specific to my prediction problem were.
 As I was enacting EDA on the dataset, I noticed that there were rows and rows of NaN values.
-To sleuth, I first thought to compare leagues, as I had noted the change when I had filtered to only include Tier 1 leagues.
+To sleuth, I first thought to compare leagues, as I had noted an abrupt wall of NAN values when I had filtered to only include Tier 1 leagues.
 I looped through the columns I wanted to work with, checking which league had missingness.
-I found that only rows that were a part of LPL matches had missing values, so I wanted to utilize this section to do more sleuthing.
+I found that only rows that were a part of LPL matches had missing values, so I wanted to utilize this section to verify my thoughts.

 To test if the missingness of golddiffat15 was independent of league, to see if the data really was NMAR or MAR, I did a permutation test comparing the missing values of golddiffat15 with the categories of league.
 Through the test, I obtained a p-value < 0.001.
-This led me to conclude that there was significant evidence that the missingness of golddiffat15 is dependent on the variable league.
+Since my p-value was less than the a = 0.05, I had enough evidence to conclude that the missingness of golddiffat15 was dependent on the variable league.
+This means that the data golddiffat15 is MAR and not NMAR.

 <iframe
   src="assets/permuted-missingness.html"